Operadic categories as a natural environment for Koszul duality: Discrete operadic (op)fibrations

 \section{Discrete operadic (op)fibrations}

 In this section we focus on discrete operadic fibrations $p: \ttO \to \ttP$.
 We show that the operadic category $\ttO$ retains some useful properties of $\ttP$.
-Since, as we know from~\cite[page~1647]{duodel}, each set-valued $\ttP$-operad determines a discrete operadic fibration $p: \ttO \to \ttP$, this gives a method to obtain new operadic categories with nice properties from the old ones.
-In the second part we formulate similar statements for opfibrations and cooperads.
+Since, as we know from~\cite[page~1647]{duodel}, each set-valued $\ttP$-operad determines a discrete operadic fibration $p: \ttO \to \ttP$, this gives a method to obtain new operadic categories with controlled properties from the old ones.
+In the second part of this section we formulate similar statements for opfibrations and cooperads.